“I want a dog but I live in an apartment”. This is usually where the wishful train of thinking stops. It doesn’t have to, though.

 There are many types of air purifiers out there, each one with a different type of filtering system and perks.
 So to make your choice (and estimated budget) easier to make you need to focus on what pollutant you’d like to target most – hair, dander (aka allergens), or smells.

 The best air purifier for dog hair

 To trap pet hair and fur lingering in the air, it would be enough to get a purifier with a HEPA-type filter.
 The Hamilton Beach air purifier (picture above), for example, has this type of filter with an added bonus of an Activated Carbon filter for getting rid of smells.
 Even better, with a permanent HEPA-type filter, such as in this air purifier, you don’t need to buy a replacement every few months – just clean the filter with a vacuum.

 The best air purifier for pet dander and allergens

 Pet dander is the culprit when it comes to pet-related allergies.
 The older your dog gets the more dander it will shed, so you or someone you live with can start developing the symptoms with time.
 Fortunately, a True HEPA filter can capture and remove 99.97% pet allergens from the air.

 The Winix air purifier (pictured above) is outfitted with such True HEPA filtration system.
 Additionally, it runs the air you breathe through an Active Carbon filter to eliminate odors and applies patented PlasmaWave technology to kill off germs, viruses, and bacteria.

 Simply put, it cleans the air like no other purifier attacking pollutants from every angle and the best bet when it comes to managing dog hair allergies.

-But because True HEPA filters remove pollutants on a microscopic level, they need to be replaced once in a while (once a year in case of Winix).
-Advanced air purifiers like this also tend to be pricier than most.
+But because True HEPA filters remove pollutants on a microscopic level, they need to be replaced once in a while.

 The best all-around air purifier for smells and odors